ymatts/phyC/README.md

 ## Introduction

-PhyC (Phylogenetic tree Clustering) is designed for classifying cancer evolutionary trees.
+phyC (Phylogenetic tree Clustering) is designed for classifying cancer evolutionary trees.

 The main inputs are
 * list of edge matrix that must include the root